Field extension of real values of physical observables in classical theory can help attain quantum results

 \subsection{Observables}

-The critical question is how to convert the hermitian operators on the Hilbert space to functions of hidden variables.
-We all know that the most important nontrivial observables in the one-qubit case are spins.
-The example of Bell inequality above has actually shown the way to make spin-operator a function of hidden variables.
-Concretely, when spins are in the same plane, say, the x-y plane, we can do as follows:
+The critical question is how to convert the hermitian operators on the Hilbert space $\mathbb{C}^2$ to functions of hidden variables.
+Because all hermitian operators can be expressed as a real linear combination of the identity operator and spin operators, so the most important nontrivial observables in the one-qubit case are spins.
+Following the above complexification of quantities in Bell-CHSH expression, if the spins are in the x-y plane, we can make correspondence as follows:

-when the vector $\overrightarrow{\alpha}$ in the x-y plane has an angle $\alpha$ with the x axis.
-It's the physical quantity that determines which value a system can take and it's the hidden variable $\lambda$ that determines which value a system actually takes, which is just the core concept of the hidden-variable theory.